Compare the benefits of Ozicare Car Insurance and get the cover you need.

 - A. Ozicare is underwritten by Auto & General Insurance Company Ltd.

 Ready to apply for cover?

-Whatever car you drive, Ozicare offers a selection of competitive policies that may very well offer the cover you need.
+Ozicare offers a selection of competitive policies that can offer the cover you need.
 Just make sure to weigh up your options and compare multiple policies before you choose the right one for you.